-Based in Canada, Dr. Beck is now an educator and advocate for both primary and preventative health care on a world scale.
-As NIGH’s executive coordinator and website developer, Dr. Beck is a multi-media communications strategist currently focused on the mobilization of public opinion and advocacy to increase concern for global health issues.
-In these roles, she develops online feature articles, videos and photo-essays, coordinating with both nurses, midwives, students and media professionals.
+In her role as Editor-in-Chief for NIGH's website, Dr. Beck develops online feature articles, videos and photo-essays, coordinating with both nurses, midwives, students and media professionals.
 Collaborating with nursing leaders at the World Health Organization (WHO), she co-produced, in 2008, a video titled ‘Nurses & Midwives: Now More Than Ever for a Healthy World — highlighted at regional WHO meetings across the world and featured online in eight languages.
 In 2014, she produced a video titled ‘At the Heart of It All: Nurses & Midwives for Universal Health Coverage’ that premiered at the WHO Global Forum for Chief Nursing & Midwifery Officers and was featured again, recently, at a September 2015 conference to prepare a 'History of Nursing & Midwifery in WHO' — both convened in Geneva, Switzerland.

 Between 2012 and 2014, Dr. Beck's focus theme was the United Nations' Millennium Development Goal # 5 ‘Improve Maternal Health’ with NIGH’s ‘Daring, Caring & Sharing to Save Mothers Lives’ online campaign.
 For this and related projects, she has collaborated with the Inter Press Service [IPS] News Agency and the WHO Healthcare Workforce Department.
 Balancing her work at both global and grassroots levels, she has served her local newspaper, the Neepawa Banner, providing media coverage — through feature articles about the health of mothers and children — of the Global Summit for Maternal, Newborn & Child Health convened by the Canadian government, in Toronto .